 But it wasn’t until his NAUI certification in November of 2000 that he found a hobby that best suited his talents.
 While learning how to dive over the first few years of his certification, Christopher committed himself to learning to identify the countless marine fishes, invertebrates and corals on the reef.
-“The interesting thing about studying reef fish identification is that you couldn’t help but notice their individual beauty.
-Their iridescence, the gaudy colors, and their own independent evolutionary path makes all these creatures remarkable.
-Even the ‘ugly’ ones like the soapfish!”
+“The interesting thing about studying reef fish identification is that you couldn’t help but notice their personal beauty.
+Their iridescence, the gaudy colors, and their own independent evolutionary path makes all these creatures remarkable.”

 His attention to the minute details of the creatures he paints sets him apart from other artists as Christopher prides himself on the accuracy of his subjects.
 Maintaining appropriate coloring, behavioral and schooling habits as well as the creature’s location on the reef helps him build a believable presentation of reef life.
 His commitment to not only the geographic accuracy but the visual representation of the creatures he paints is appreciated by all lovers of the ocean.